MicrosoftDocs/well-architected/well-architected/azure-vmware/operations.md

 ##### Recommendations

 - Apply tags for resource management by using an organizational taxonomy to identify workloads and infrastructure.
 The taxonomy should include the host, business, owner, and environment.
-- Use IaC to maintain and apply tags programmatically during provisioning.
+- Use appropriate tooling to maintain and apply tags programmatically during provisioning.
 - Use tags that align with your organization's compliance and governance initiatives, such as SLAs, chargeback policies, and lifecycle management practices.
 - Have processes in place to identify and remedy resources that don't adhere to tagging requirements.